karkusviktor/blex/README.md

   charge cycles the battery can have and that without losing anything.

-* And the purpose behind Auto Power is to never let the batt- ery lose voltages too low that it might harm the battery bringing back to the life.
-This helps to prevent some weird issues like unwanted battery levels shown.
+* And the purpose behind Auto Power is to never let the cells lose voltages too low that it might harm bring the battery back to the life.
+This helps to prevent some weirdities like unwanted battery levels shown.

 * blex also provides you to enable/disable charging manually on demand, and that introduces manual methods.
 You can use